-Fall EGR 216 ENG 111 ETR 113 MTH 115 STD 108 or STD 100 TEL 150 Spring ELE 147 ETR 114 MTH 116 TEL 151 Industrial Elective Fall Spring
+Fall EGR 216 ENG 111 ETR 113 MTH 115 STD 108 or STD 100 TEL 150 Spring ELE 147 ETR 114 MTH 116 TEL 151 Humanities/Fine Arts Elective Fall ETR 255 ETR 281 PHY 201 Industrial/Technical Elective Social Science Elective Spring ELE 239 ETR 261 HLT/PED PHY 202 SPD 100 or SPD 105 Social Science Elective on page 37.
+2 Industrial elective - Students should choose from either DRF 201 or IND 230.
+Students may be awarded credit for DRF 201 based on articulation agreements with several local high schools.
+Technical elective - Students may choose from ETR 241, ETR 285, TEL 250, or

-ETR 255

-ETR 281

-ETR 261

-PHY 201

-HLT/PED

-Technical Elective

-Social Science Elective

-PHY 202

-Social Science Elective

-SPD 100 or SPD 105

-Social Science Elective
+TEL 251.

-2 Technical elective.
-Students may choose from ETR 241, ETR 285, TEL 250, or Tel 251.
-3 Social science electives must be selected from the "Approved List of Transfer Electives on page 37."
-If the student is transferring to a four-year institution, the student should select the social science courses at VWCC that will satisfy the social science requirements at the four-year institution.
-4 Two credits of health (HLT) or physical education (PED) are required of all students.
+Social science electives must be selected from the "Approved List of Transfer Courses on form year institution, the student should select page 37."
+If the student is transferring to a four-year institution, the student should select the social science courses at VWCC that will satisfy the social science requirements at the four-

 Two credits of health (HLT) or physical education (PED) are required of all students.
 Veterans will be awarded HLT/PED credit based on military credit.